briankaemingk/streaks-with-todoist/README.md

     CLIENT_ID=...jfdk34s...
     CLIENT_SECRET=...343j...
     ```
-6. Start a tunnel using serveo: `ssh -R local-swt:80:localhost:5000 serveo.net`
+6. Start a tunnel using ngrok: `ngrok http 5000`
 7. Start the redis server with: `rq worker swt-tasks` (don't forget to start ssh with `sudo service ssh start`, postgresql with `sudo service postgresql start`, and redis with `sudo service redis-server start` )
 7. Run the app locally using `flask run`